 the Alice project

-1.6 Million - 41% - struggled to afford
+1.6 Million Households - 41% In Michigan - struggle to afford the basics.

 THE UNITED WAY ALICE REPORT REVEALS THE MAGNITUDE OF FINANCIAL HARDSHIP IN MICHIGAN.

-ALICE households are especially vulnerable to national economic disruptions.
+ALICE is especially vulnerable to economic disruptions.

 63% of Black and 47% of Hispanic households were below the ALICE Threshold in 2022, compared to 38% of White households.
 By age of householder, the youngest (under the age of 25) and oldest (age 65+) households faced the highest rates of hardship.
 By household composition, 73% of single-female-headed households with children are below the ALICE Threshold, while only 16% of households married with children are below the ALICE Threshold.